Female breadwinners of the household can save money when filing taxes this year with common — yet often misinterpreted — federal tax exemptions.

 1. Non-Qualifying Child Test

-This may seem like an odd test, but remember that the two categories under this exemption are for a “qualifying child” or a “qualifying relative.”
+This might seem like an odd test, but remember that the two categories under this exemption are for a “qualifying child” or a “qualifying relative.”

 This test, in essence, prevents taxpayers from double-dipping by either claiming another taxpayer’s child or by claiming an individual in the home as both a child and relative.